-in their tasks, they were brought to book.
-So too, the jail officers, who were guilty of inhumanity or remissness, felt the heavy.
-If they let out the prisoners on trial, maltreated or tortured their wards, or received bribes from them, or outraged their female severely punished.
+Clerks of the Court. hand of the law.
+Jail Officers.
+Wards, they were brought to book.
+So too, the jail officers, who were guilty of inhumanity or remissness, felt the heavy If they let out the prisoners on trial, maltreated or tortured their wards, or received bribes from them, or outraged their female wards, they were severely punished.4 in foreign lands, tried to fathom the intentions of 'friends' and the designs of enemies.

-In these aspects of justice the secret service plays no insignificant part.
-In Kautalya, the secret intelligence department performed four important duties.
-Its agents noted all trends and shades of public opinion, and sent regular reports thereon-veritable "newspapers."
-They toured in foreign lands, tried to fathom the intentions of 'friends' and the designs of enemies.
 As such they closely corresponded to spies in modern Europe.
 They tried to detect sedition and crime in the land, and thus approximated to the modern Criminal Intelligence Department of India.
 Lastly, they noted the doings of government servants of all ranks and reported to the highest authorities.
-Here they bear a partial resemblance to the waqiah nawisas, or news recorders of the Mughal Empire.
+Here they bear a partial resemblance to the wâqiâh nawîsas, or news recorders of the Mughal Empire.
 The spies were to be drawn from both sexes and from all grades of society.
 'Saints' and 'ascetics,' householders and warriors, scoundrels and prostitutes, Brâhmanas, and outcasts,-all found themselves in the same service.
 They should settle on farms, engage in trade, get into prisons or wander in all conceivable disguises from one end of the country to the other, and in regions far beyond.
 Or they could stoop lower, commit thefts, regale themselves with drink, or lure notable natives or foreigners alike with their lascivious charms.
 Their ingenuity and skill were taxed to the utmost when they undertook to discover the spies of foreign states in their native land.1

-&lt;sup>2 Arthaéâstra, 222-4 ; tr., 281-3.
-N. N. Law, Studies in Ancient Hindu Polity, 134-5.
+In these aspects of justice the secret service plays no insignificant part.
+In Kautalya, the secret intelligence department performed four important vices.
+Services.
+Its agents noted all trends and shades of public opinion, and sent regular reports thereon-veritable "newspapers."
+They toured 2 Arthaéâstra, 222-4 ; tr., 281-3.
+N. N. Law, Studies in Ancient

+Hindu Polity, 134-5.

 Kautalya seems to have realised that the working of his huge governmental machine with its stupendous activity depended in no small measure on facilities of communication.
 He subjects roads and paths to a minute classification, adopting two bases of division-the destination and the kind of traffic borne.
-The Råjamårga chariot-road, equal in breadth, was only slightly inferior in other respects.
-So, too, the Rastrapatha, Chariot-road. or the state-road.
-Pillars should be erected at intervals of half a kos, or a little less than a mile, to serve as mile-stones and sign-State-road. posts.
+The Råjamårga chariot-road, equal in breadth, was only slightly inferior in Chariot-road.
+Chariot-road.
+Or the state-road.
+Pillars should be erected at intervals of half a kos, or a little less than a State-road.
+Mile, to serve as mile-stones and signposts.
 The paths "for animals," "for asses and camels," "cart-tracks," "foot-paths," "pasturepaths," "field-paths," "shop-paths," "temple-paths," "defile-paths," "cremation paths," smaller in dimensions and generally unmetalled, should cover the whole countryside.
 Routes of pilgrimage should be provided with groves.
-All were required to aid, in person or Their Conmoney, in their construction. struction. forced labour appears to be sanctioned.
-The blocking of a path constitutes a grave offence to be punished with a heavy fine.1 Courtiers, Blocking punwardens of the marches, herdsmen and ished. workmen, even robbers-all were told not to damage the paths or roads.
-Equal in value and in importance to the roads were the waterways.
-Indeed, before the railroad Waterways. revolutionised the whole system of traffic, they formed some of the greatest highways of the country.
-They were deemed so essential to the community that Kautalya refused to leave the organisation of their use to the unrestricted play of private enterprise.
-In his system the riverbanks are studded with ferries, controlled by the state.
-Boats, many of which are owned by the state and are let out on hire, ply in thousands, on rivers and lakes, and often
+All were required to aid, in person or

-The King's feet in width.
+The King's or the king's highway, was thirty-two Highway. feet in width.
 Three such roads generally crossed a city from east to west, and three others from north to south.
-The Rathyâ or the
+The Rathyâ or the to damage the paths or roads.